The Curriculum at Holy Family – Statement of Intent

 Our curriculum is focused on high quality learning experiences both inside and outside the classroom.
 Our 4-D immersive teaching & learning room ‘The Space’ is a fully embedded multi-sensory resource used by school staff to inspire and engage learners across the school.
 Our curriculum is designed to encourage children to make links between traditional areas of the curriculum and to use and apply the skills and knowledge they gain.
 Teachers use the outside learning environments whenever possible.

 - The school is currently organised into 7 classes.
-In KS1, 23 hours 45 minutes is spent each week on teaching the curriculum and in KS2, 25 hours
+In KS1, 22 hours 50 minutes is spent each week on teaching the curriculum and in KS2, 24 hours 10 minutes.
+This time includes collective worship/assemblies and daily prayer.

 - For greater detail of our curriculum content and delivery, please see the individual subject pages under the ‘curriculum’ tab or look on the class pages under the ‘school groups’ tab.